Game of Thrones final episodes will be an hour-plus and 'spectacular'

 "Season 8 episodes will all, I think, be longer than 60 minutes," Nutter said.
 "They'll be dancing around the bigger numbers, I know that for sure."

-One Reddit user asked Nutter to compare the final season's drama to the infamous Red Wedding episode, where heads rolled and beloved characters died.
+One Reddit user asked Nutter to compare the final season's drama with the infamous Red Wedding episode, where heads rolled and beloved characters died.

 "As far as Season 8 compared to the Red Wedding, I just have to tell you -- hang onto your seat, 'cause it's going to be special," Nutter said.